Sean J. Conlon

 In 2009, Sean opened the doors to CONLON, what would soon become one of Chicago’s most impressive brokerages, and he hasn’t looked back since.
 The firm, like many of Sean’s past endeavors, proved an almost immediate success, attracting buyers and sellers from the immediate area, as well as other parts of the U.S. and abroad.

 The brokerage proved so successful, in fact, that in June 2013, Christie’s International Real Estate, one of globe’s most exclusive real estate networks, aligned themselves with CONLON to help bolster their business to the uppermost echelons of the Chicago market.

-Most recently, Sean was asked to be the host for CNBC’s newest original series “The Deed” which explores a side of real estate that other property shows ignore—an unflinching look at how fortunes are really made in the unpredictable and cutthroat world of real estate flipping and development.
+In 2016, Sean was asked to be the host for CNBC’s newest original series “The Deed” which explores a side of real estate that other property shows ignore—an unflinching look at how fortunes are really made in the unpredictable and cutthroat world of real estate flipping and development.
 In the show, Sean provides developers a lifeline by offering them his own cash and expertise in exchange for a piece of the property and a percentage of the profits.

 Sean is actively involved in philanthropic and civic causes, most prominently he established The Conlon Wildlife Foundation to aid animal rescue worldwide.